stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 ### Command Input Area (3)
 Type your commands here.
 Use the up arrow and down arrow to review history and rerun a command.
 Typing `history` will bring up a list in the output area that you can click on to rerun the command.

+Too much clutter from all those old commands you ran?
+Would you like to clean up the output area?
+Type `clear`

 ### kubectl context (4)
 The Kubernetes current context (`kubectl config current-context`).
 To modify, you can click on this field, view the current choices in the output area and select the choice you want.